Sweaty-Chair/SC-Redeem-Codes/README.md

 Import this package into Unity, you will also need [SC-Essentials](https://github.com/Sweaty-Chair/SC-Essentials) package for the shared scripts.

 ## Configuration
-Go to Menu toolbar > Sweaty Chair > Settings > Server, and put your server API URL.
+Go to menu toolbar > Sweaty Chair > Settings > Server, and put your server API URL.

 ## Usage
 Call `RedeemCodeManager.Show()` to show a input box for player to input the redeem code.